How Long Does it Take To See Weight Loss Results on the Scale?

 Metabolism

-It’s no secret that everyone’s genetics are unique, with some being luckier than others to be blessed with a fast metabolism.
 In simple terms, your metabolism is the rate at which it processes compounds, including burning fat for energy, digesting food, and retrieving stored energy in the form of carbs or fats for energy needs.

-The higher or faster a person’s metabolism, the faster they will burn through calories, making it harder to put on weight.
-Overweight individuals that have a fast metabolism with find that exercise will be much more effective compared to overweight individuals with a slower metabolism.
+Overweight individuals that have a fast metabolism will find that exercise will be much more effective compared to overweight individuals with a slower metabolism.

 Exercise

 The type of exercise, as well as the amount of time spent exercising, are both factors that influence how rapidly you see the number on the scale go down.
-As a general rule, one to two hours of cardiovascular exercise is preferred for those who wish to lose weight, since these exercises burn many calories without requiring additional calories to build muscle as weight lifting does.
+As a general rule, 20 minutes to two hours of cardiovascular exercise is preferred for those who wish to lose weight, since these exercises burn many calories without requiring additional calories to build muscle as weight lifting does.

 When wanting to lose weight and build muscle, individuals will want to carefully moderate what foods they choose to consume, prioritizing protein and fat over carbs to lose body fat.